 97 percent of service members’ housing costs are covered.

-The FY 2016 NDAA provided the authority to slow the rate of growth in BAH by 1 percent per year until 5 percent out-of-pocket is reached.
+The Fiscal Year 2016 NDAA provided the authority to slow the rate of growth in BAH by 1 percent per year until 5 percent out-of-pocket is reached.
 Phased in 1.0 percent increments per year over 4 years.
 98 percent of service members’ housing costs are covered.
 The actual implementation of the out-of-pocket adjustment is computed based on a percentage of the national median cost, so that the actual out-of-pocket dollar amount will be the same by grade and dependency status in every military housing area.

 Authorized the monthly Basic Allowance for Housing (BAH) rates to be set at 99 percent (vs. 100 percent) of the median rental housing costs.
 99 percent of service members’ housing costs are covered.